cognitedata/reveal/apps/fusion-shell/README.md

 The token is fetched before cypress tests are started and is valid for the whole session.
 The code is here:
 `apps/fusion-shell-e2e/cypress.config.ts`

-After we get the access token, we are injecting a global function (testAuthOverrides) to the window object.
-This function later is used by the `cdf-sdk-sigleton` and it is returning the token mentioned from above.
+After we get the access token, we are setting the local storage item `CY_TOKEN: <token>` .
+This item is picked up by `cdf-sdk-sigleton`.
 The code for that is here:
-`apps/fusion-shell-e2e/src/support/injectToken.ts`
+`apps/fusion-shell-e2e/src/support/commands.ts`

 If you want to run cypress test locally, you will need to get hold of a clientId/ClientSecret pair.

 Get the clientId/ClientSecret from `cog-dss` (data science team, ask someone from data-exploration to send you an invite). use [this guide](../platypus-cdf-cli/LOGIN.md) to create clientId/ClientSecret

 After this step, you can run cypress.
-This is the command that is executed on CI `DATA_EXPLORER_CLIENT_ID=<your-client-id> DATA_EXPLORER_CLIENT_SECRET=<your-client-secret> nx run fusion-shell-e2e:e2e:ci --watch`
+This is the command that is executed on CI `CLIENT_ID=<your-client-id> CLIENT_SECRET=<your-client-secret> nx run fusion-shell-e2e:e2e --watch`

+> Remeber to run fusion-shell when running e2e tests.
+E.g. `nx run fusion-shell:preview:production`.